liamtill/rpi-security/README.md

   - A [Telegram bot](https://telegram.org/blog/bot-revolution).
 It's free and easy to setup.
   - Raspbian distribution installed.
 I used Jessie lite.
 You could possibly use a different OS but I haven't tried it.
   - Python 2.7.
+  - *For this fork* - python-opencv install by sudo apt-get install python-opencv

 ## How it works